gautamstrike789/Data_Analyst_Portfolio/README.md

 ## Education
-Berlin School of Buisness and Innovation, Berlin, Germany:
+Gisma University of Applied Science, Berlin, Germany:
-Master of Science - MSc, Data Analytics,
+Master of Science - MSc, Data Science,
-Oct 2023 - Jul 2025
+Oct 2022 - mar 2024

-Rajiv Gandhi Institute of Technology, Mumbai, India:
+Vidyalankar Institue of Technology, Mumbai, India:
-Bachelor's degree, Mechanical Engineering,
+Bachelor's degree, Bsc.IT,
-2020 - 2023
+2017 - 2019

 Diploma:
-Level 4 Diploma Course, Mechanical Engineering,
+Level 3 Diploma Course, Computer Technology,
-2017 - 2020
+2014 - 2017

 ## Certificates
 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):